 \section{Introduction}

 Object detection stands as a cornerstone in computer vision, serving as the foundation for a wide range of applications such as surveillance systems~\cite{jain2024fusion}, robotics~\cite{achirei2023model}, autonomous driving~\cite{muhammad2020deep}, and augmented reality~\cite{ghasemi2022deep}.
-It allows AI systems to recognize and locate objects in their surroundings.
-Modern machine learning-based object detection frameworks, such as YOLO~\cite{redmon2018yolov3}, Faster R-CNN~\cite{ren2016faster}, and DETR~\cite{carion2020end}, have achieved remarkable detection accuracy and efficiency, making them broadly applied to real-world AI systems.
-Despite their impressive performance, object detectors are vulnerable to adversarial attacks \cite{sharma2022adversarial,guesmi2023physical}, which exploit the inherent weaknesses of machine learning models to mislead them into producing incorrect output.
-Among various adversarial attack strategies, adversarial patch attacks have attracted significant attention from the security community, as they are easy to implement in the real world, and cause severe consequences in object detection systems~\cite{kurakin2018adversarial,guesmi2023physical}.
-In adversarial patch attacks, the adversary creates patches that can be placed on real-world objects, such that when viewed by a machine learning model, these patches trick the model into making incorrect predictions~\cite{eykholt2018robust, thys2019fooling, hu2021naturalistic, hu2022adversarial, hu2023physically}, leading to \textit{hiding attacks} or \textit{creating attacks}.
+It allows artificial intelligence (AI) systems to recognize and locate objects in their surroundings.
+Modern machine learning (ML) object detection frameworks, such as YOLO~\cite{redmon2018yolov3}, Faster R-CNN~\cite{ren2016faster}, and DETR~\cite{carion2020end}, have achieved remarkable detection accuracy and efficiency, making them broadly applied to real-world AI systems.
+Despite their impressive performance, object detectors are vulnerable to adversarial attacks \cite{sharma2022adversarial,guesmi2023physical}, which exploit the inherent weaknesses of ML models to mislead them into producing incorrect output.
+Among various adversarial attack strategies, adversarial patch attacks have attracted significant attention from the security community, as they are easy to implement in the real world, and can cause severe consequences in object detection systems~\cite{kurakin2018adversarial,guesmi2023physical}.
+In adversarial patch attacks, the adversary creates patches that can be placed on real-world objects, such that when viewed by object detectors, these patches trick the model into making incorrect predictions~\cite{eykholt2018robust, thys2019fooling, hu2021naturalistic, hu2022adversarial, hu2023physically}, leading to \textit{hiding attacks} or \textit{creating attacks}.
 In hiding attacks~\cite{thys2019fooling, hu2021naturalistic, hu2022adversarial, hu2023physically, cao2023you}, the patch is applied to a victim object, making the object invisible to the detection system.
 For instance, in surveillance systems deployed in sensitive areas such as airports or government buildings, an adversarial patch affixed to clothing can prevent security cameras from recognizing prohibited individuals.
-In contrast, creating attacks~\cite{liu2022harnessing, yin2022adc, zhu2023tpatch} involves tricking the system into identifying a non-existent object.
-For example, an adversarial patch could be used to make the surveillance system treat it as a suspect vehicle, leading to unnecessary investigations or divert attention from genuine security events.
+In contrast, creating attacks~\cite{liu2022harnessing, yin2022adc, zhu2023tpatch} involve tricking the system into identifying a non-existent object.
+For example, an adversarial patch on a billboard could be used to make the surveillance system treat it as a suspect vehicle, leading to unnecessary investigations or divert attention from genuine security events.